hotosm/damage-assessment-infra/Documentation/05 Application/02 Outbound Workflow.md

 ### Obtaining a Shared Access Signature - Powershell

-Tokens issued using this method (OAuth authentication) are valid for a maximum windows of 7 days from the time they are created.
+Tokens issued using this method (OAuth authentication) are valid for a maximum window of 7 days from the time they are created.

 The account running the Powershell commands must have the 'Storage Blob Data Contributor' role and their IP address must be white listed in the storage account network configuration (if restricting access by IP).